Flattener

 Layer Categories

-Flattened content is organized into up to five layer categories, each with its own enable/disable checkbox:
+Flattened content is organized into up to five layer categories, each with its own enable/disable checkbox and its own separately named layer in Acrobat’s Layers panel:

-- Comments & Markup — FreeText, lines, shapes, highlights, strikeouts, underlines, ink, polygons, and text edits.
+- Comments & Markup — FreeText, lines, shapes, highlights, strikeouts, underlines, ink, polygons, and text edits, on a layer named Markup and Comments.

-- Other — All other annotation types not covered by the categories above.
+- Other — File attachments, 3D content, and other annotation types not covered by the categories above, on a layer named Other.

-Each category can be independently assigned to a layer.
+Each category can be independently assigned to its layer, so you can, for example, switch the display of flattened stamps on and off separately from flattened markup.
 If a category’s layer checkbox is unchecked, that type of flattened content is placed directly into the page content stream without layer assignment.

 Saved Configurations